TrevorSmale/Notes/PROJECTS/stringer.md

 ### Why?

-Common computers are expensive, complex, proprietary systems that are increasingly difficult to repair or upgrade.
-Furthermore, the user experience of modern operating systems are ever changing, highly distracting environments centered around web connectivity and media consumption.
-Writing for instance requires deep focus, familiar tools and high reliability.
+#### Dedicated Tool

+Common computers are sophisticated multitasking devices that threaten to distract us.
+Writing requires deep focus without the siren call of media consumption.
+A dedicated writing device and environment is a cathartic reprieve from our overstimulated minds.
+Distraction free writing tools are popular for this reason.

+#### Legacy Tool

-E-Waste is an ever-growing issue that can be mitigated through considerate Design. building a task specific tool that is physically robust, built simply and highly repairable keeps it away from the trash.
+Complex and proprietary systems are difficult to repair and E-Waste is an ever-growing issue.
+This can be remedied through considerate design.
+Building a task specific tool that is built simply, physically robust, reliable and highly repairable keeps it away from the trash.

-Several commercialized products by hemingwrite/freewrite are well loved by writing enthusiasts.
+#### Offline & Secure

+There are commercial writing devices that offer a reliable distraction free experience.
+However, they lack some fundamental functionality that stringer would provide, that is customizability, openness and the ability to function offline.

+### Project Status

 The unit is currently in the intermediate design stages.
+I am gathering gathering

 ---